tapfortap/Documentation/AndroidAPIDocumentation.md

   - _boolean_ - `true` if an interstitial is ready to show. `false` if an interstitial ad is not ready to show.

+## InterstitialAdListener

+### public void interstitialAdOnReceive(InterstitialAd ad)

+Called when a new ad is received and is ready to be shown.

+**Parameters**

+  - _ad_ - The InterstitialAd which received a new ad.

+---

+### public void interstitialAdOnFail(InterstitialAd ad, String message, Throwable throwable)

+Called when an ad fails to load.
+An explicit call to load is required to get the next ad.

+**Parameters**

+  - _ad_ - The InterstitialAd which received a new ad.

+---

+### public void interstitialAdOnShow(InterstitialAd ad)

+The interstitial ad was shown to the user.

+**Parameters**

+  - _ad_ - The InterstitialAd which received a new ad.

+---

+### public void interstitialAdOnTap(InterstitialAd ad)

+The user tapped on the interstitial ad.

+The user dismissed the interstitial ad.

+**Parameters**

+  - _ad_ - The InterstitialAd which received a new ad.

+---

+### public void interstitialAdOnDismiss(InterstitialAd ad)